 Table 3 indicates that most runs outperform the baseline, or show a similar performance.
 Two of the runs (UVA par vs and UVA par wo) show the best performance for all cut-off points.
 Two other runs (USAL reina0.25 and USAL reina1) show a comparable performance.
-We will provide a more detailed per-topic analysis and significance testing results by the time of the workshop.

 One unexpected phenomenon is that for all runs (except the baseline) the precision grows as the cut-off point increases.
 This might indicate that although systems manage to find relevant information snippets in the collection, the ranking of the found snippets is far from optimal.
-This issue, however, also needs a detailed analysis.